 - Communicable Disease Management Plan/Illness & Sanitation Protocols

 All Nearby Nature registrations include a $35 non-refundable deposit.
 This deposit holds your space and helps cover the cost of enrolling your child and preparing for programs.

-Nearby Nature hopes your fall goes as planned and you will not need to withdraw your child from any programs.
+Nearby Nature hopes your month goes as planned and you will not need to withdraw your child from any programs.
 We do understand, however, that sometimes cancellations are unavoidable.
 If you need to cancel a registration, please do so as far in advance as possible.

 - Cancellation by 6pm on Monday two weeks before your program = full refund minus the non-refundable $35 deposit ($10 for scholarship recipients).

 - Cancellation by 6pm on Monday one week before your program = 50% refund of camp tuition.

 - No refunds for cancellations after 6pm on Monday one week before your program.

 Cancellation by us may happen if there is insufficient enrollment seven days prior to a program.
 You will be notified promptly and your full payment refunded.